The Dispatch Edition #1: Shipwrecks, The Armistice & Haunted Museums

 Stones of Empire

-Catherine Fletcher reflects upon travellers' tales and political spaces as she follows Europe's Roman roads.
+Catherine Fletcher reflects upon travellers' tales and political spaces as she follows Europe's Roman roads

-The most famous actress in the Georgian world
+The Most Famous Actress in the Georgian World

-On her retirement the television producer Jo Willett set out to write a biography of Sarah Siddons.
+On her retirement the television producer Jo Willett set out to write a biography of Sarah Siddons

-Interview: Is the British Museum Haunted?
+Is the British Museum Haunted?

-Writer Noah Angell on the ghosts of the British Museum.
+Writer Noah Angell on the ghosts of the British Museum

 I actually met Noah nearly a decade ago browsing Eventbrite for things to do.
 Among the MLM seminars in hotel conference rooms across London, I saw an entry for a Ghost Tour of the British Museum.
 I signed up (of course) and been on the tour more than once, since.
 In the years since we became friends, I was delighted to learn that Ghost Tours of the British Museum had morphed into Ghosts of the British Museum: A True Story of Colonial Loot and Restless Objects (Hachette, 2024), a book described by New York Times bestselling author Dr Lindsey Fitzharris as a 'heady cocktail of history and folklore that leaves a haunting aftertaste.'